GarySimons/Gary_Simons/README.md

 ---

 ## Testing
 This was first time using **Python, Flask and MongoDB.** My testing was very thorough as each piece of code and app route had to work and link to the relevant part of the website.
-Being very conscious of how easy it was fo these elements to fail, I had to **test constantly** to make sure they performed how I wanted them to.
+Being very conscious of how easy it was fo these elements to fail.
+I had to **test constantly** to make sure they performed how I wanted them to.
 The testing involved myself and that of my friends and family.

 ### Planning
 The planning for this project involved using my wireframes to sketch a plan of which pages, buttons and forms needed to link to the database and to other parts.